maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 5.        hadoop fs -ls -R <hdfs_path>

-`-R` option is used to recursively list all the files and directories in the given path we will use
+`-R` option is used to recursively list all the files and directories in the given hdfs path

 ## 3. To search any file in a given HDFS path